 - Add salt and pepper to taste.

-- Place the cooked noodles on a large platter.
+- Scoop the dish onto a large platter.

-- Garnish with green onions and serve with calamansi.
+- Garnish with spring onions and serve with calamansi wedges.

 Now your delicious pancit sotanghon is ready!
-Be careful, it's slippy!
+Be careful—it's slippery!